Health nonprofits face the greatest financial challenge in history

 As Stuart Edmonds, Executive Vice President of Mission at the Canadian Cancer Society, shares, “Although much funding has stopped, unfortunately, cancer doesn’t stop being a life-changing and life-threatening disease during a global pandemic.
 Now more than ever, their online and phone support programs are critical to the people they serve, providing information, reducing anxiety and limiting feelings of isolation.
 But at a time when their services are needed most, they are also struggling with the greatest financial challenge in our 80-year history.”

 The Canadian Cancer Society is not alone in its extreme financial challenges.
-Avril Goffredo, Executive Vice President, Ontario & Nunavut, for the Heart & Stroke says that “As a result of the cancellation, postponement, and moving of events to a virtual format, Heart & Stroke, has had an immediate revenue loss of $25 million.
-This has required them to cancel discretionary projects, cut expenses and make the difficult decision to temporarily lay off about 45 percent of their staff” in a time when the people they serve are more vulnerable than ever.
+Avril Goffredo, Executive Vice President, Ontario & Nunavut, for the Heart & Stroke says that “As a result of the cancellation, postponement, and moving of events to a virtual format, Heart & Stroke has had an immediate revenue loss of $25 million.
+This has required us to cancel discretionary projects, cut expenses and make the difficult decision to temporarily lay off about 45 percent of their staff”, in a time when the people they serve are more vulnerable than ever.

 To address the new realities and needs of people with stroke, heart conditions, and vascular cognitive impairment, Heart & Stroke has shifted its priorities and innovated to deliver essential supports during the pandemic.
 But a stabilization fund is still needed to continue groundbreaking research, train healthcare workers on critical resuscitation skills, and provide resources for people living with heart disease and stroke and their caregivers.